email: roadarch@outlook.com

 Oberlin, OH

 The Apollo Theatre opened in 1916.
 It was expanded and updated in the late 1920s.
 The marquee was built in 1950.
 When these photos were taken in 2012, the building and sign were being restored.
-It is still a movie theatre.
+It is still operating as a movie theatre.
 For more, see these websites: 1, 2, and 3. [map]

 Miami Western Theatre